cityjson/cjio_dbexport/README.rst

       export  Export into a CityJSON file.

 This tool uses a YAML-based configuration file to managing the database connections and declaring what to export.
 The block ``database`` specifies the database connection parameters.
-The block ``features`` specifies which table and fields to export from the database.
+The block ``cityobject_type`` maps the database tables to CityObject types.
+Each key in ``cityobject_type`` is a `1st-level or 2nd-level CityObject <https://www.cityjson.org/specs/1.0 .1/#city-object>_`, and it contains a sequence of mappings.
+Each of these mappings refer to a single table, thus you can collect CityObjects from several tables into a single CityObject type.
 The ``table`` is exported as **one record per CityObject**.

 The mapping of the fields of the table to CityObjects is done as: